jadianes/data-science-your-way/sentiment/codementor.md

 In linguistics, a corpus or text corpus is a large and structured set of texts (nowadays usually electronically stored and processed).
 They are used to do statistical analysis and hypothesis testing, checking occurrences or validating linguistic rules within a specific language territory.
 In our particular case, we are talking about the collection of text fragments that we want to classify in either positive or negative sentiment.

 Working with text corpora involves using natural language processing techniques.
 Bot, R and Python are capable of performing really powerful transformation with textual data.
 However we will use just some basic ones.
 The requirements of a bag-of-words classifier are minimal in that sense.
 We just need to count words, so the process is reduced to do some simplification and unification of terms and then count them.
+The simplification process mostly includes removing punctuation, lowercasing, removing stop-words, and reducing words to its lexical roots (i.e. [stemming](https://en.wikipedia.org/wiki/Stemming)).

 So in this section we will process our text sentences and create a corpus.
 We will also extract important words and establish them as input variables for our classifier.